LeeBeomYong/dotfiles/README.md

 - PgBouncer
 	- PgBouncer is a lightweight connection pooler for PostgreSQL.
 	- When client connects, via Session pooling, server connection will be assigned to it for the whole duration it stays connected.
 When client disconnects, the server connection will be put back into pool.
 Thus the overhead when the session and the server are connected can be reduced- Server connection is assigned to client only during a transaction via Transactino pooling.
 When PgBouncer notices that transaction is over, the server will be put back into pool.
-	- Statement pooling enforces ¡°autocommit¡± mode on client, mostly targeted for PL/Proxy.
+	- Statement pooling enforces "autocommit" mode on client, mostly targeted for PL/Proxy.
 	- It's license information, [here](https://github.com/bitnine-oss/agens-sql/blob/master/pgbouncer-1.5.5/COPYRIGHT)

 - PGQ
 	- PGQ, a Queueing Solution, will solve asynchronous batch processing of live transactions.
-	- When you¡¯re doing many INSERT/DELETE/UPDATE of rows in a transaction during batch processing, and you want to trigger some actions before COMMIT, it will do asynchronously without blocking the live transaction.
+	- When you're doing many INSERT/DELETE/UPDATE of rows in a transaction during batch processing, and you want to trigger some actions before COMMIT, it will do asynchronously without blocking the live transaction.
 	- It's license information, [here](no link)

 - PL/Proxy